W. A. S. Butement: Achievements in Great Britain

-In 1943, Butement, then Assistant Director of Scientific Research with the Ministry of Supply, invented and supervised the development of a secure radio-based method of battlefield communication using narrow beams of pulsed microwave signals, to replace the traditional telephone cable.
-Using a 10 cm (3 GHz) transmitter and receiver developed for radar, the Wireless Station No. 10 evolved.
-Called one of the electronic wonders of WWII, this was the first multi-channel, microwave communication system in Great Britain.
-It first went operational in July 1944, just after D-Day, and served as the central communications backbone for the British march across Europe to victory.
+In 1942, Butement, who became Assistant Director of Scientific Research with the Ministry of Supply in 1940, invented and supervised the development of a secure radio-based method of battlefield communication using narrow beams of pulsed microwave signals, to replace the traditional telephone cable.
+Using a 10 cm (3 GHz) transmitter and receiver developed for radar, the Wireless Set No. 10 evolved.
+This was the first multi-channel, microwave communication system in Great Britain.
+It first went operational in July 1944, just after D-Day, and served as the central communications backbone for the 1944–1945 campaign in North West Europe.
+Field Marshal Sir Bernard Montgomery used it to communicate between the 21st Army Group and the War Office in London.